 After seasoning with various spices, the chef will wrap the whole chicken in cabbage leaves and aluminum foil, then grill it in a hole in the ground.
 Therefore, it has the name “ Chicken In A Hole”.
 The appearance of cabbage, paprika, and herbs will enhance the taste of meat.

 Matemekwane is another excellent dish that I want to introduce to you in this post.
-It is a famous dumpling of Botswana cuisine.
+It is a famous dumpling dish of Botswana.
 Although it does not originate in this country, it is loved widely and has become a staple food here.

 You will love the crispness of the outside fried dough and the rich taste of meat or vegetable filling.
 You can choose the Matemekwane version with veggie fillings if you are a vegetarian.
 This food usually appears with dips and soup.